rifandani/ai-monorepo/apps/hono/README.md

 bun eval:view
 ```

+> Create a multiple eval file in the `./evals/configs` and run it with `promptfoo eval --config evals/configs/*` doesn't work as expected, it will merge all the .yaml configs, instead of treating them as separate configs.

 ## 🕵🏻‍♂️ How to Red Teaming

-We use `promptfoo` to run red teaming (pen-testing) on our LLM usage.
+We use `promptfoo` to run red teaming (pen-testing, end-to-end testing by hitting the API endpoints) on our LLM usage.

 ```bash
 # run the red teaming